antonmilev/CText/README.md

 ![CText Performance](https://github.com/antonmilev/Test/blob/master/PerfChart.png)

-When comparing CText words list opperations with Python regular expressions difference in performance becomes much bigger.
+When comparing CText words list opperations with Python regular expressions difference in performance gap becomes much bigger.
 For example below is compared CText wordsReplaceAny function with regex.sub.
 For managing large words lists, CText uses optimized character tries and thus search time is a linear function from the words number.
 For replacing the 500th most common English words with a single fixed string in War and Peace book, by Leo Tolstoy (Gutenberg EBook), CText needs 27 times less time than the regular expessions, for 1000 words <b>CText becomes more than 50 times faster</b>!